 Over at Magic Kingdom Park, guests can expect tremendous decorations down Main Street U.S.A.
 The background music transitions from one holiday carol to the next, and you’ll immediately know that you just stepped into the most magical place on earth.

 At dusk, castle projections will be displayed on Cinderella Castle.
-These will happen most evenings in rotation with the special 50th projection that is said to turn the castle into a beacon.
+These will happen in the evenings in rotation with the special 50th projection that turns the castle into a beacon.

-Disney is offering an extra-cost ticketed after-hours event instead of Mickey’s Very Merry Christmas Party this year.
-This new after-hours will be called Disney’s Very Merriest After Hours.
-The event will be held on select evenings between November 8th through December 21st.
+This year, Disney is offering an extra-cost ticketed after-hours event instead of Mickey’s Very Merry Christmas Party.
+This new after-hours is called Disney’s Very Merriest After Hours.

-One advantage of attending the after-hours is that guests will get to see a performance of Minnie’s Wonderful Christmastime Fireworks.
-Tickets will go on sale in August for this event and will be limited.
+One advantage of attending the after-hours is that guests will see a performance of Minnie’s Wonderful Christmastime Fireworks.
+Tickets will go on sale in August for this event and are limited.

-Unfortunately, it appears that Cinderella Castle will not be frosted with castle dream lights this season.
-Given the additional decor added to the castle for the 50th anniversary, this is understandable.
+Unfortunately, Cinderella Castle will not have castle dream lights this season.
+This is understandable given the different decor added to the castle for the 50th anniversary.

 If you are staying at a resort that offers early theme park entry, try to take advantage of it.
 That way, you can see the castle decked out first thing in the morning before it gets too crowded.

-Additionally, with the lack of dream lights, a Frozen Holiday Wish (nightly castle lighting ceremony over the holidays) will likely not return in 2021.
+Additionally, with the lack of dream lights, a Frozen Holiday Wish (nightly castle lighting ceremony over the holidays) does not return in 2021.

-And there has been no mention of Mickey’s Once Upon a Christmastime parade.
-More than likely, Mickey’s Celebration Cavalcade will come through the park several times per day.
-That is the new pop-up parade for Magic Kingdom beginning in October to celebrate the 50th.
+You might also run into Mickey’s Celebration Cavalcade during your visit.
+It will come through the park several times per day.
+In addition, the new pop-up parade for Magic Kingdom begins in October to celebrate the 50th.
 That float will include classic characters like Mickey and Minnie Mouse.

 For a preview of the things you can expect, make sure to check out our Magic Kingdom at Christmas overview.
 It has tons of pictures and details on what to expect.

-Over at Epcot, guests can take part in the Epcot International Festival of the Holidays.
-The dates for this year’s festival will be November 26th through December 30th.
-Guests can enjoy treats from holiday kitchens that are scattered throughout the World Showcase.
+Over at Epcot, guests can participate in the Epcot International Festival of the Holidays.
+This year’s festival dates are November 26, 2021, through December 30, 2021.
+In addition, guests can enjoy treats from holiday kitchens scattered throughout the World Showcase.

-Additionally, the Voices of Liberty will be performing during the holiday season.
+Additionally, the Voices of Liberty will perform during the holiday season.

-Those who enjoy character dining at Disney World, will definitely want to look into Minnie’s seasonal meal offering at Hollywood and Vine.
+Those who enjoy character dining at Disney World will want to look into Minnie’s seasonal meal offering at Hollywood and Vine.
 Characters at this dinner include Minnie and friends wearing festive holiday attire, and Santa Goofy will be there.
 That alone probably makes the entire meal worth a visit.

 You may or may not remember that Santa Goofy used to turn the Osborne Lights on in the evenings.
 It was a wonderful time to be a Disney World fan.
 Not that it isn’t now.
 But sometimes, looking back on cherished times in the parks brings back a sense of longing for days far gone.

 Anyway, Hollywood Studios is a park that definitely holds a lot of charm.
-And I think you’ll find it even more special during Christmas, especially after the sun sets.
-So don’t skip out on touring this park with its in the evening no matter what time of year you visit.
+And I think you’ll find it even more special during Christmas, especially after sunset.

 Related: Hollywood Studios at Christmas

 Last but not least, we have one of the most surprising parks at Christmas.
-By surprising, I mean, you’re not gonna believe how absolutely stunning Disney’s Animal Kingdom Park is at Christmas!
+By incredible, I mean you’re not going to believe how stunning Disney’s Animal Kingdom Park is at Christmas!
 The decor will blow you away!

-Similar to Hollywood Studios, guests can expect to encounter Festive Flotillas (including Santa) on the Discovery River during the holiday season.
-These character cruises come along several time throughout the day and are fairly easy to see while touring the parks.
+Like Hollywood Studios, guests can expect to encounter Festive Flotillas (including Santa) on the Discovery River during the holiday season.
+These character cruises come along several times throughout the day and are relatively easy to see while touring the parks.

 One of our favorite spots to enjoy them is from the outside deck of Nomad Lounge.
 Parents, you can relax here, while children are eager to watch for passing characters.

 You can also enjoy a special holiday edition of the nightly Tree of Life Awakenings throughout the holiday season.
-Additionally, the Tree of Life will transform into a beacon of magic nightly in celebration of the 50th anniversary.
+Additionally, the Tree of Life will transform into a beacon of magic nightly celebrating the 50th anniversary.

 Related: Animal Kingdom at Christmas

-Christmas at Disney World wouldn’t be complete without a look at the resorts.
-Given the anticipation of this upcoming holiday season, we recently put out an article on The Top Disney World Resorts at Christmas.
+Christmas at Disney World wouldn’t be complete without looking at the resorts.
+Given the anticipation of this upcoming holiday season, we recently published an article on The Top Disney World Resorts at Christmas.

 Make sure to read it over if you haven’t had a chance to yet.
-It details each Walt Disney Word resort we consider a must-visit at Christmas.
+It details each Walt Disney World Resort we consider a must-visit at Christmas.
 And we included advice on how to spend a whole day of your trip doing a little resort-hopping.